International Affairs Committee

-The International Affairs Committee was established in 1990 by the Governing Council of the Society for Research in Child Development (SRCD).
-The Committee's mission is to advocate an international perspective on research and theory in child development within the Society by encouraging and facilitating international collaborations in research, education, and translation/application.
-A central goal is to broaden international representation in the membership and publications of the Society and to promote formal (e.g., workshops; conferences) and informal international exchanges of knowledge about child development research, policy, and translation.
+Established in 1990 by the Governing Council, the International Affairs Committee mission is to advocate for an international perspective on child development research and theory within the Society and its work.
+A central goal of the Committee is to broaden international representation in the membership and publications of the Society.
+The committee accomplishes its mission by facilitating international collaborations in research, education, and application by holding formal workshops and conferences, as well as informal international exchanges of knowledge about child development.

-Click here for information about the International Consortium of Developmental Science Associations.
+> Information about the International Consortium of Developmental Science Associations

 Human Development Intervention Network